 The first rule of power politics: If the public is upset — confuse them.

 The route to a better state of New York looks directly at its annual commitment to $10-14 billion in capital budget spending and a large but tightening $180 billion expense budget.
 Corruption is not built into human nature — it is compelled.
-Participants in this process are needed to take on a role in this process of personal interest, as it is volunteer.
+Participants in this process are needed to take on a role.
 One good idea is to volunteer with Represent NYC.

 JCOPE Executive Director Seth Agata has said that the agency intends to enforce the regulations and that those who don’t follow them will be subject to punishment.
-A person to follow his activities, meeting, conferences, enforcement activities and plea agreements is needed.
+A person to follow his activities, meetings, conferences, enforcement activities, and plea agreements is needed.

 Walter McClure, Director of Communications and Public Information Officer.
 Contact him regarding questions concerning the regulated community, lobbyists, and clients of lobbyists regarding assurance of compliance with filing requirements.
 (518) 486-7842 or by email at [email protected]

 Chris Bragg (Times Union 4/27.19) the political and investigative reporter for the Capitol Bureau and contributor to Capitol Confidential it is “unclear if the rule issued by JCOPE would hold up if challenged in court.”
 Contact him at (518) 454-5303, (518) 454-5619 https://twitter.com/ChrisBragg1 [email protected] Follow him.